 Aside from its untapped oil shale deposits, the United States has about 21 billion barrels of proven oil reserves, which includes drillable reservoirs as well as oil-storage facilities like the Strategic Petroleum Reserve — underground salt caverns along the Gulf Coast that contain the world's largest emergency supply of crude oil.
 American oil usage would certainly drop if imports somehow dried up, but even at half of today's consumption rate, U.S. oil reserves would be used up in 60 years.
 Worldwide, half of all commercially available oil may have already been depleted; even conservative estimates expect oil production to peak by 2040.

 There are still untapped oil deposits scattered around the world — including some on North America's Outer Continental Shelf and other offshore areas — and even deeper pockets of oil shale in the Rocky Mountains.
 But as the U.S. Geological Survey points out, "The simple inescapable fact is that the world's supply of petroleum is finite and nonrenewable."

 But until natural gas and renewable sources begin filling enough of its energy needs, the United States will likely continue pouring oil on troubled waters.
 And since Americans still use four times more crude every day than the country can produce itself, much of that oil will likely cross troubled waters to get here, too.

-Editor's note: This article has been updated since it was originally published on Jan.
-29, 2009.
+Editor's note: This article has been updated since it was originally published in January 2009.

 Photos: CDC, Utah Geological Survey, U.S. Energy Department